Port Orange, Florida

-Port Orange is a city in Volusia County, Florida.
-The city's population was estimated at 64,842 in 2019 by the U.S. Census Bureau.

-The city is part of the Deltona–Daytona Beach–Ormond Beach metropolitan area; the metropolitan area's population in 2010 was 590,289.
+Port Orange is a city in Volusia County, Florida, United States.
+The city is part of the larger Deltona–Daytona Beach–Ormond Beach metropolitan area.
 Port Orange is a principal city in the Fun Coast region of the state of Florida.
+As of the 2020 census, the city had a population of 62,596.

-Port Orange was settled by John Milton Hawks, who brought freed blacks to work at his sawmill after the U.S. Civil War.
+Port Orange was settled by John Milton Hawks, who brought freed African Americans to work at his sawmill after the U.S. Civil War.
 Esther Hawks established an integrated school in the area.
 The colony struggled soon after its creation and most colonists left.
 The area that became known as Freemanville is a legacy of the settlers who stayed in the area.

 Geography

-Port Orange is located at 29°7′8″N 81°0′10″W (29.118970, –81.002906).
+The approximate coordinates for the City of Port Orange is located at 29°7′8″N 81°0′10″W (29.118970, –81.002906).

 According to the United States Census Bureau, the city has a total area of 74.3 km2, of which 69.0 km2 is land and 5.3 km2 (7.09%) is water.

+Climate

+The climate in this area is characterized by hot, humid summers and generally mild winters.
+According to the Köppen climate classification, the City of Port Orange has a humid subtropical climate zone (Cfa).